LittleBigRefresh/Docs/autodiscover-api.md

 `serverBrand`: A friendly name of the server.
 For Refresh it is simply `Refresh`, but you can put anything you want here.
 Generally it's the same as `lbpEnvVer`.

 `url`: The URL that should be recommended to the client.
 This is the URL that you or your players will be patching and connecting with.

+### Version 2

+This version is the same as version 1, with the following addition:

+`usesCustomDigestKey`: A boolean, when true it represents that the LBP server will only accept the digest key `CustomServerDigest`.
+Otherwise, the server is using the default digest key.